-2.5 The strategy area includes the whole of the River Wensum in the city council area, starting at Hellesdon Mill in the west, and extending out to include Whitlingham Broad in the east, given Whitlingham's importance as a leisure destination for residents of and visitors to the wider Norwich area.
-The main focus of the strategy is on the city centre and east Norwich given the level of activity and potential opportunities in those areas.
+2.5 The strategy area includes the whole of the River Wensum in the city council area, starting at Hellesdon Mill in the west, and extending out to include Whitlingham

+Broad in the east, given Whitlingham's importance as a leisure destination for residents of and visitors to the wider Norwich area.
+The main focus of the strategy is currently on the city centre and east Norwich given the level of activity and potential opportunities in those areas, but this is likely to change as future projects are identified, as referred to in paragraph 1.10.
 The part of the strategy area outside the city council boundary falls within the administrative areas of Broadland District Council and South Norfolk Council, and is within the Broads Authority's area of responsibility for planning matters.